PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 "This Portrait was taken by a painter from New York, when Joseph was about thirty-six years of age, and represents him as he appeared at that time, has remained in the possession of Emma, until near the close of her life, when it was by her committed to the hands of President Joseph Smith, with permission to have it copied, copyright secured.
 Copies can also be procured of Jane A. Robinson 1512 Main street, Peoria, Illinois; or of Lewis C. Bidamon, Nauvoo…"

 Above advertisement is for prints of the "only forward facing painting of Joseph Smith", made when Joseph Smith was 36 years old, this lines up with the timeline of when David Roger's painted Joseph Smith in September 1842- he would have been 36 years old- turning 37 on December 23, 1842, so 1843 was an inaccurate guess.
 J.S.
 III was 10 when Rogers painted his father, for perspective; second point made was that the artist of the painting was from "New York", and David Rogers did just come from New York in 1842.
-Any doubt of these facts needs to remember that Joseph Smith III was spending time, money and great effort in making this advertisement come to be, and being the lead editor of the newspaper it is being run in, of course he checked and possibly wrote this advertisement himself, if not dictated it, so the point of the artist of the only forward facing painting of Joseph Smith being done by a man from New York, when his father was 36.
+Any doubters of these facts needs to remember that Joseph Smith III was spending time, money and great effort in making this advertisement come to fruition, and being the lead editor of the Saints Herald, where the ad is being run... of course he checked and likely wrote this advertisement himself.
+The artist of the only forward facing painting of Joseph Smith, done by a man from New York (Rogers is from New York, Major...
+England...), when his father was 36 (1842, Roger's painted Joseph Smith in September 1842), it was NOT PAINTED BY WILLIAM MAJOR, and 100% was from LIFE.

 Joseph Smith III was selling photographs of a painting, not a man (yet, you will see in the following sources, he starts the fire of controversy 6 years later, visiting Salt Lake).
 Also of note- is that the Saints Herald was run in Plano, Kendall County, Illinois, ten miles from Newark, Kendall County, Illinois (where J.S.
 Bibbins was still alive and living, but likely already had printed my CDV a decade prior, according to experts).